MyNamesLex/Unreal-Engine-5-Tech-Demos/README.md

 ### AI

-First Time Trying Out Making AI In Unreal Engine 5, Using Animation State Machines For The AI, Blueprints Connected To C++ And A Different Player Controller.
+First Time Trying Out Making AI In Unreal Engine 5, Using Animation State Machines For The AI Aswell As NavMesh, Blueprints Connected To C++ And A Player Controller With A Shoot Mechanic.